jiwoonp/RShiny/README.md

 ### [Anxiety Trends Dashboard](https://jpark23.shinyapps.io/anxiety/)
-This Shiny app visualizes trends in anxiety symptoms in the U.S. and generates short-term forecasts using national survey data from the NHANES Household Pulse Survey.
+This Shiny app visualizes trends in anxiety symptoms in the U.S. and generates short-term forecasts using national survey data from the U.S. Census Household Pulse Survey.

 **Users can:**
 - Visualize changes in anxiety symptoms over time across demographic groups